Skip to main content

 • Saudi Arabia should urgently adhere to the TPNW.
 Until it is in a position to do so, it should welcome the TPNW as a valuable component in the global disarmament and non-proliferation architecture, work with the Treaty's states parties on practical steps towards disarmament, and attend the meetings of states parties as an observer.

-• Saudi Arabia should conclude and bring into force an Additional Protocol with the IAEA, and rescind its Small Quantities Protocol.
+• Saudi Arabia should conclude and bring into force an Additional Protocol (AP) with the IAEA.

-• Saudi Arabia should also adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+• Saudi Arabia should adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).

 Can you help us update this state profile?
 Send e-mail